bdwilson/SEG-Logger/README.md

 www.smartenergygroups.com.
 Testing with HEMv1 but will likely work with any device that supports EnergyMeter capabilities with SmartThings.

+NOTE: I've not received inconsistent results with power measurement using my HEMv1 and SEG.
+I have contacted the maintainer of SEG, but he's not helped me resolve the issues.
+If you're looking for reliable cost calculations, then PlotWatt is a better option.

 Requirements
 ------------
 - SmartThings HUB